-Over the last monitoring period there has been an employment and retail land availability study undertaken by consultants on behalf of the Council.
-This has assisted in providing up to date data and suggesting future improvements for retail in the borough.
+During the previous monitoring period, an employment and retail land availability study was undertaken by consultants on behalf of the Council.
+This assisted in providing up to date data and suggesting future improvements for retail in the borough.
+When necessary, an update of the report will be undertaken to ensure the data remains up to date.